fagan2888/career-decisions-data/README.md

-# Career Decisions of Young Men
+# The Career Decisions of Young Men

 This repository contains the data for the seminal work by Michael Keane and Kenneth Wolpin studying the career decisions of young men.